 Eligibility

-200 square foot minimum.
-(If not in conjunction with a lawn removal project.
-Can be in aggregate.)
+200 square foot minimum, if not in conjunction with a lawn removal project.
+Can meet requirement with multiple smaller areas (in aggregate.)

-The converted area must have drip irrigation on its own zone separated from any overhead spray irrigation, equipped with a filter and pressure regulator.
+The converted area must be drip irrigated.
+Each drip irrigation zone is separated from any overhead spray irrigation.

 Drip emitters cannot exceed 5 gallons per hour.

-Micro-sprays, bubblers, adjustable drip emitters, and soaker hoses are not permitted as drip irrigation.
+Micro-sprays, bubblers, adjustable drip emitters, and soaker hoses are not permitted.
+To see examples of non-qualifying emitters, click here.

 Treebate